dmitriyyan/jsm-banking/README.md

 **Installation**

-Install the project dependencies using npm:
+Install the project dependencies using pnpm:

 ```bash
 pnpm install